These regulations give you examples and specific situations to help you consider how to use IT facilities.

 These regulations apply to anyone using Bath Spa University's IT facilities.
 This means more than students and staff.
 It could include, for example:

-- External partners, contractor and agents based on site and using Bath Spa University's network, or offsite and accessing the institution’s systems;
+- External partners, contractors and agents based on-site and using Bath Spa University's network, or off-site and accessing the institution’s systems

 - Students and staff from other institutions logging on using eduroam.